Moving to Brazil: Complete Step-by-Step Guide for 2026

 Salvador

 Salvador is the ideal destination for those seeking to immerse themselves in Brazil’s vibrant heartbeat and spirit.
-Located in Bahia state, the city is home to almost four million people.
+Located in Bahia state, the city is home to almost 4 million people.
+It acts as a major hub and gateway to exploring the beautiful coastline of Northeastern Brazil.

 How Can Global Citizen Solutions Help You?